webmakaka/Learn-Express.js-by-building-10-projects/README.md

 ___

-If you will register on udemy.com and click on "Start Free Preview", аfter some period you can recieve (by email) big discount on this course.
+If you will register on udemy.com and click on "Start Free Preview", аfter some period you can receive (by email) big discount on this course.

 ![Application](/img/expressjs-course.png?raw=true)